Particular/docs.particular.net/nservicebus/pipeline/steps-stages-connectors_extra_core_[6.0,).partial.md

 ### Other Pipeline Stages

 NOTE: These stages are documented for the sake of completeness.
-Replacing behaviors in these stages is not recommended without a throrough understanding of the entire pipeline.
+Replacing behaviors in these stages is not recommended without a fully understanding of the entire pipeline.

  * Transport Receive: provides access to the raw incoming message before any other stages have been invoked.
 This stage provides `ITransportReceiveContext` to it's behaviors.
  * Dispatch: provides access to outgoing dispatch operations before they are handed off to the transport.
 This stage provides `IBatchDispatch` to it's behaviors.